Detailed guides to painful problems, treatments & more

 A surprisingly dysfunctional cult of optimism sprung up around breast cancer in the 1990s.
 Barbara Erenreich wrote about it brilliantly for Harper’s way back 2001, eventually leading to her amazing book, Smile or Die (“Bright-sided” in the US: “How How Positive Thinking is Undermining America”).

-21. Placebo is fascinating, but its “power” isn’t all it’s cracked up to be: the power of belief is strictly limited and accounts for only a modest portion of what we think of as “the” placebo effect.
-There are no mentally-mediated healing miracles.
-But there is an awful lot of ideologically motivated hype about placebo!
-For more information, see Placebo Power Hype: The placebo effect is fascinating, but its “power” isn’t all it’s cracked up to be.
+21. Placebo is fascinating, but its “power” isn’t all it’s cracked up to be: the power of belief is strictly limited and accounts for only a little of what we think of as “the” placebo effect, which is actually a collection of diverse nonspecific effects and research artifacts For more information, see Placebo Power Hype: The placebo effect is fascinating, but its “power” isn’t all it’s cracked up to be.

 Psychology Today is notorious contributing to the phenomenon of “toxic positivity,” with countless covers and headlines over the years devoted to the power of positive thinking.
 But credit where due: they also published this good quality perspective (and many others over the years as well).